tari-labs/tari-university/LightningNetworkForDummies/PITCHME.md

 * Low onchain fees will decrease LN adoption

-On the other hand, if BTC onchain fees will somehow stay low or suddenly decrease, then it will also decrease LN adoption, because users will be less incentivised to open channels with each other, which will put a while LN system in danger.
+On the other hand, if BTC onchain fees will somehow stay low or suddenly decrease, then it will also decrease LN adoption, because users will be less incentivised to open channels with each other, which will put the LN system in danger.

 Note: So LN might become a complex system with a few beneficiaries, which will require high onchain fees to exist.
 That will financially incentivise big hits, watchtowers and other centralised LN services to lobby high fees by riding community influentials and using sock puppets, thus achieving even more centralisation and higher revenues.